-The APPI distinguishes (i) obligations imposed on all private business operators using PII database (for the purposes of this chapter, called PII data users); and (ii) obligations imposed only on those PII data users who control the relevant PII data (for the purposes of this chapter, called PII data owners).
-Generally, service providers are subject to the obligations of PII data users but not subject to the obligations of PII data owners.
+The APPI distinguishes between: (i) obligations imposed on all private business operators using PII database (for the purposes of this chapter, called PII data users); and (ii) obligations imposed only on those PII data users who control the relevant PII data (for the purposes of this chapter, called PII data owners).
+Generally, service providers are subject to the obligations of PII data owners

-The obligations of all PII data users mentioned in (i) above include:
+The obligations of all PII data users mentioned in (i) include:

-- to specify the purposes for which the PII is used and to process the PII only to the extent necessary for achieving such specified purposes (see question 10); - to notify the relevant individual of, or publicise, the purposes of use (see question 12); - to not use deceptive or wrongful means in collecting PII (see question 10); - to undertake necessary and appropriate measures to safeguard the PII data it holds (see question 19); - to conduct necessary and appropriate supervision over its employees and its service providers who process its PII data (see question 19); and - to not disclose the PII data to any third party without the consent of the individual (subject to certain exemptions) (see question 29).
+- to specify the purposes for which the PII is used and to process the PII only to the extent necessary for achieving such specified purposes (see question 10): - to notify the relevant individual of, or publicise, the purposes of use prior to or at the time of collecting PII (see question 12);

-In comparison, the obligations of PII data owners mentioned in (ii) above are more stringent, and are imposed only with respect to such PII data for which a PII data user has the right to provide a copy of, modify (correct, add or delete), discontinue using, erase or discontinue disclosure to third parties (retained PII data):
+- to not use deceptive or wrongful means in collecting PII (see question 10): - to undertake necessary and appropriate measures to safeguard the PII data it holds (see question 19); - to conduct necessary and appropriate supervision over its employees and its service providers who process its PII data (see question 19); - to not disclose the PII data to any third party without the consent of the individual (subject to certain exemptions) (see question 29); and - to endeavour to keep its PII data accurate and up to date to the extent necessary for the purposes of use (see question 15).

-- to make accessible to the relevant individual certain information regarding the retained PII data (see question 12); - to provide, without delay, a copy of retained PII data to the relevant individual upon his or her request (see question 34); - to correct, add or delete the retained PII data to the extent necessary for achieving the purposes of use upon the request of the relevant individual (see question 14);
+In comparison, the obligations of PII data owners mentioned in (ii) are more stringent, and are imposed only with respect to such PII data for which a PII data user has the right to provide a copy of, modify (correct, add or delete), discontinue using, erase or discontinue disclosure to third parties (retained PII data):

-- to discontinue the use of or erase such retained PII data upon the request of the relevant individual if such use is or was made, or the retained PII data in question was obtained, in violation of the APPI (see question 14); and - to discontinue disclosure of retained PII data to third parties upon the request of the relevant individual if such disclosure is or was made in violation of the APPI (see question 14).
+- to make accessible to the relevant individual certain information regarding the retained PII data (see question 12); - to provide, without delay, a copy of retained PII data to the relevant individual upon his or her request (see question 34); - to correct, add or delete the retained PII data to the extent necessary for achieving the purposes of use upon the request of the relevant individual (see question 14); - to discontinue the use of or erase such retained PII data upon the request of the relevant individual if such use is or was made, or the retained PII data in question was obtained, in violation of the APPI (see question 14); and - to discontinue disclosure of retained PII data to third parties upon the request of the relevant individual if such disclosure is or was made in violation of the APPI (see question 14).